 trees it can be done in a sympathetic way by placing a ground buried or surface spike

 flood light directly under the trees to illuminate the canopy.
-Some light fittings
+These fittings

-also have a anti glare shield fitted to reduce light pollution.
+also have an anti glare shield option to reduce light pollution.